-Enjin was founded in 2009 and Singapore-based.
-They offer a platform for creating digital assets for use across multiple Video Games.
+Enjin is a blockchain gaming platform focused on the creation of digital collectible items that are truly owned by the user.
+The platform offers methods for creating digital assets (known as ERC1155 tokens) for use across multiple Video Games.
 Their uses include collectible art or even in-shop coupons.
-Enjin allows gamers to have true ownership of their in-game items trade them for value.
+Blockchain gaming allows gamers to have true ownership of their in-game items and trade them for value.

 - True item ownership – with transactions that cannot be censored powered by the Ethereum blockchain.

 - Convenient Exchange of value – digital items can be traded or sold instantly.
-The Enjin Wallet also allows users to access decentralized exchanges such as Kyber Network and Changelly.
+The Enjin Wallet also allows users to access decentralised exchanges such as Kyber Network and Changelly.

 - Reserve Value – unwanted digital items can be “melted” into the Enjin Coin cryptocurrency.